 Am I Financially Better off Employing a Nanny?

-From the 2nd of July 2018 there are substantial changes to the current child care benefit and child care rebate.
-First of all these are being replaced by the Child Care Subsidy which will be determined by three separate tests detailed below.
+In 2018, there were substantial changes to child care benefits and child care rebates.
+These were replaced by the Child Care Subsidy which is determined by three separate tests detailed below.

-These changes are designed to increase assistance for lower income households and accordingly reduce benefits for those families on higher incomes.
-Putting aside political bias and welfare/ education opinions, are some families financially better off employing a nanny?
+These changes were designed to increase assistance for lower income households and accordingly reduce benefits for those families on higher incomes.
+Putting aside political bias and welfare/education opinions, some families may be financially better off employing a nanny.

 Cost of a Nanny

 As a starting point ‘Live in’ nannies often range between $250 to $400 per week (Plus food and board) Nannies that have experience may charge a higher rate that can range from $350 to well over $1,000 a week.
 A nanny that doesn’t live in the home may simply charge an hourly rate often in the range of $18-$25 per hour.